- News Kerala Lottery Win Win W-549 today lottery result LIVE

 - Education IIM Bangalore Women In Leadership Course Tanmatra

 Festivals are an integral part of Indian culture.
 Starting from New Year, Holi, Dussehra, Diwali to Christmas, we Indians are busy for 12 months of the year celebrating one festival or the other.
 These festivities are celebrated grandly with gleams and glitters, pandals and several delectable cuisines.

-Talking about pandals, Durga Puja, Diwali and Ganesh Chaturthi are few festivals that are celebrated with such décor.
+This year Durga Puja will be celebrated from 28 September and end on 8 October.
+Talking about pandals, Durga Puja, Diwali and Ganesh Chaturthi are few festivals that are celebrated with such fervour.
 Pandals are designed following various themes and artistic idols are crafted.